hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 identified by the BPI WG-5 as sufficient and achievable as data collection requirements for third-party energy modeling tools.
 The BPI data standards support the collection and transfer of additional data points beyond these use cases.
-However, additional data may require substantive changes on behalf of the software vendors.
-Program administrators should  recognize the financial impacts of custom data collection requests and consider providing financial assistance to software vendors to meet any customization requests, as appropriate.
+However, additional data may require substantive [OR SUBSTANTIAL?] changes on behalf of the software vendors.
+Program administrators should be prepared for the financial impacts of custom data collection requests.

 Before reviewing the standard use cases, there are several best practices to consider.